 Lucky Housewife!

-Tojo Studies Defense During Trial Recess
+Tojo Studies Defense

 1. This huge German air raid shelter was blown up in the French zone of Berlin after an initial attempt damaged one of the towers (as shown here).
 2. The 2nd time they used 50 tons of dynamite with the result shown.
-3. Note mass of wreckage by comparing with people in foreground.

 Due to shortage of storage space, the US Army has developed a process doe burying large quantities of live ammunition now on hand. here, workmen stack bombs prior to burial at the Savanna ordnance Depot in Illinois.
 Some 200,000 tons of reserve ammunition will be buried alive".